Q. Using Windows Vista Network Places, how do I access my files on the web server?

 - If you did not check the "Open this network location when I click finish" check-box, you will now find a new Network Location shortcut for the campus web server in your Network Locations section of Windows Explore.
 Double-click it to connect to the web server.

 You can copy files to and from your connection that you created as you would any other folder on your hard drive, diskette, or file server.

 To upload files to the web server, drag them and any supporting folders and files to the newly created connection.

 To download files from the web server, double-click on the Network Location shortcut icon to connect.
 Drag the file or folder you want to download to your desktop, hard drive, or folder where you'd like to work on it.

-Some web editing programs (such as Frontpage) will allow you to save directly to the connection.
+Some web editing programs will allow you to save directly to the connection.